Garbage and Recycling Collection

 Recycling occurs every fortnight in Glen Innes, Deepwater and Emmaville.
 Glencoe recycling occurs on the last Thursday of each month.

-Please refer to the 2023 Waste Collection Calendar and Area Map link above for information and service dates relevant to your location.
+Please refer to the Waste Collection Map above for information and service dates relevant to your location.

 Information about the Safe Disposal of Syringes